Should Nottingham Be On Your ‘English City Bucket List’?

-With a new Robin Hood film about to be released, Nottingham is again inching into the limelight.
-I say inching because like a shy 5 year old in their first school play, it’s a bit unsure of itself in the eyes of a larger, scrutinizing audience : for years, the locals of Nottingham have known the cities worth and are proud to call themselves residents, but as far as promoting itself to the rest of the UK as a notable city to visit and well worthy of a day-tripping tourist, Nottingham doesn’t seem to push itself forward to the front of the stage and say
+Nottingham receives over 300,000 tourists every year but it lags way behind more popular destinations like York, Birmingham and Leeds.
+Every now and then it inches into the limelight like a shy 5-year-old in her first play – whether that be from a new Robin Hood movie or from an award of some sort.
+The thing is, Nottingham seems a bit unsure of itself in the eyes of a larger, scrutinizing audience : for years, the locals of Nottingham have known the cities worth and are proud to call themselves residents, but as far as promoting itself to the rest of the UK as a notable city to visit and well worthy of a day-tripping tourist, Nottingham doesn’t seem to push itself forward to the front of the stage and say

 Look at me… I’m a great English city too you know!